Bloom is a youth-led not-for-profit organisation that is raising the entrepreneurial spirit of young Western Australians.

 The rapid growth and success of Bloom and its members would not have been possible without the generous and ongoing support of their partners.

-Bloom ensures its partners maintain healthy, supportive relationships that are delivering mutual benefits for all stakeholders, and facilitating a clear path for Bloom to achieve its mission of raising entrepreneurial spirit in Western Australia.
+Bloom ensures its partners maintain healthy, supportive relationships that are delivering mutual benefits for all stakeholders, and facilitating a clear path for Bloom to achieve its mission of raising an entrepreneurial spirit in Western Australia.

 Last year saw Bloom develop some exciting new partnerships with the on-boarding of Woodside, and The University of Western Australia and RAC; adding to the existing relationships with St Catherine’s College and legal partner, Squire Patton Boggs.